lint-staged/lint-staged/README.md

 #### `--cwd [path]`

-By default tasks run in the current working directory.
-Use the `--cwd some/directory` to override this.
-The path can be absolute or relative to the current working directory.
+Change the working directory _lint-staged_ searches for configuration from and runs tasks in.
+This applies only when using a single configuration file.
+Defaults to `process.cwd()` and the value can be absolute, or relative to the default value.

 #### `--debug`